PGScatalog/pgsc_calc/README.md

 are written by Benjamin Wingfield, Samuel Lambert, Laurent Gil with additional input from Aoife McMahon (EBI).
 Development of new features, testing, and code review is ongoing including Inouye lab members (Rodrigo Canovas, Scott Ritchie) and others.
-A manuscript describing the tool is in preparation.
+A manuscript describing the tool is *in preparation*.
 In the meantime if you use the tool we ask you to cite the repo and the paper describing the PGS Catalog
 resource:

-- >PGS Catalog Calculator _(preprint forthcoming)_.
+- >PGS Catalog Calculator _(in preparation)_.
 PGS Catalog
   Team. [https://github.com/PGScatalog/pgsc_calc](https://github.com/PGScatalog/pgsc_calc)
 - >Lambert _et al._ (2021) The Polygenic Score Catalog as an open database for reproducibility and systematic evaluation.
 Nature Genetics.
 53:420–425